cp-algorithms/cp-algorithms/src/sequences/longest_increasing_subsequence.md

 This method has obviously some **shortcomings**: in terms of length and complexity of the implementation this approach will be worse than the method using binary search.
-In addition if the input numbers $a[i]$ are especially large, then we would have to use some tricks, like compressing the numbers (i.e. renumber them from $0$ to $n-1$), or use an implicit Segment tree (only generate the branches of the tree that are important).
+In addition if the input numbers $a[i]$ are especially large, then we would have to use some tricks, like compressing the numbers (i.e. renumber them from $0$ to $n-1$), or use a dynamic segment tree (only generate the branches of the tree that are important).
 Otherwise the memory consumption will be too high.

 On the other hand this method has also some **advantages**: